openenclave/openenclave/tcps/README.md

 To build for Windows, open TCPS-SDK.sln with Visual Studio 2015, and build for the chosen platform (x86, x86, or ARM) and configuration.
-This will build any relevant binaries except for Trusted Applications that need to run in OP-TEE.
+This will build any relevant binaries except for Trusted Applications that need to run in OP-TEE (i.e., in TrustZone).

-To build OP-TEE Trusted Applications, run the build_optee.sh script from a bash shell.
+To build OP-TEE Trusted Applications, run the build\_optee.sh script from a bash shell.

 ## Generating API calls between Trusted Apps and Untrusted Apps